RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *What's up, guys?
 It's Justin Kan, and you are listening to The Quest.*

 *Today's podcast is with Glen Moriarty.
-Glen is a psyChologist and the founder of 7 Cups of Tea.*
+Glen is a psychologist and the founder of 7 Cups of Tea.*

 *7 Cups of Tea is an app that provides online therapy and free support, and since Glen founded the company back in 2013 they've trained over 440,000 listeners around the world and helped over 50 million people.*